Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 foregoing which it intends to recommend for use to its members and subscribers,

-not later than 30 days after such manual, premium, plan or modification
+at least 30 days before such manual, premium, plan or modification

 thereof takes effect.
 Every licensed rating organization shall also file